Welcome to the 25 SKOL’s of Christmas!

 In a similar vein to how Freeform has done the 25 days of Christmas, we will look back at different moments in Vikings history to bring a little extra joy to you this holiday season.

-On the fourth SKOL of Christmas, the Vikings gave to me: a trade for Jared Allen.
+On the ninth SKOL of Christmas, the Vikings gave to me: Anthony Carter delivering an all-time performance in the 1987 playoffs.

 Previous SKOL’s of Christmas: